Last updated on March 27th, 2025 at 04:35 pm

 If summer break is your only option for hitting Disneyland consider taking the kids out of school a few days early (before summer break begins) in mid May to beat the crowds.

-If summer break as in everyone’s-out-of-school-and-wants-to-go-to-Disneyland is your only option, you’ll definitely want to hit the parks mid-week.
+If summer break as in “everyone’s-out-of-school-and-wants-to-go-to-Disneyland” is your only option, you’ll definitely want to hit the parks mid-week.
 Think Wednesday and Thursday in July and August and you’ll miss all the crowds who are trying to squeeze in a 3 day weekend at the park.

+Our extended family meets up for a family reunion every July and hits Disneyland for 2 days.
+We always find it enjoyable and plan our days out really well to get the most done.
 Yes, it can still be crowded but it’s one of the best times to go during summer break.

-Best Time to Visit Disneyland without Events
+Best Times to Visit Tips

 Here are some yearly events you may want to avoid or join in on during your trip: